What is conveyancing?

 - TA7 (for leasehold and share-of-freehold properties only) contains details about the lease

 Your conveyancer will review this information for any potential issues that could affect your offer, but you should read it carefully yourself as well.

 Enquiries to the seller's solicitor

-If your conveyancer has questions about this information, or anything else raised by the searches, they may enquire with the seller's solicitor, and if necessary, negotiate on your behalf.
+If your conveyancer has questions about anything the searches or seller forms have revealed, they will contact the seller's solicitor and, if necessary, negotiate on your behalf.
 They'll also answer any questions the seller might have.

 When you buy a property with a Help to Buy Isa or a Help to Buy equity loan, your conveyancer will help you claim the funds.

-If you have a Help to Buy Isa, you'll need to let the provider know you plan to purchase a home.
+If you have a Help to Buy Isa, you'll need to let the provider know you're about to buy a home.
 They'll draw up a closing statement, which your conveyancer can use to claim the bonus from the government after exchange.
 Your solicitor can't charge more than £60 to process your bonus application.

 On completion, the funds will be transferred to the house builder.
 Your conveyancer will also register a 'second charge' on your home in favour of the government to reflect their share in your property.